How many cold email follow-ups should you send? 4 to 9, backed by 22.37% reply-rate data

 You can of course do this manually, but writing out every single email and following up at the appropriate time will take hours out of your week.
 Plus, you’ll have to be careful to keep track of your prospects and follow-ups so that nobody falls through the cracks.

+Another option is to use a sales automation tool like lemlist.
 With lemlist, you can set up an automated multichannel sequence, including email, LinkedIn profile visits, messages, and connection requests, and manual tasks like cold calls and voice messages.
+There are text, image, and video variables to personalize to every prospect, and you can stop the sequence automatically when prospects reply.

-Here’s how to set that up:
+Here’s how to set it up:

 Step 1: Sign in to app.lemlist.com.
 If you don’t have an account, you can create one here for free.